 John Dempsey Parker is an independent community development consultant and organizer.
 For twenty years, he has worked to strengthen local economies and cultivate resilient and self-reliant community leaders, entrepreneurs, and activists.

 John nurtures culturally appropriate leadership and cross-cultural collaborations.
 He supports others in their vocational development – helping them discern how to share their talents, gifts, relationships, and resources, and be advocates for a better world.
 John engages nonprofits, faith communities, funders, universities, entrepreneurs, tribes, and groups around their ideas, projects, plans, and initiatives.

 John is a native from Moore County, North Carolina.
 He received a BA at Wake Forest University in anthropology, international relations, and politics, a MA in applied anthropology from the University of Memphis, a certificate in nonprofit management from Duke University, and a M.Div. from Duke Divinity School.

-John’s career has included directing Good Work (a community development collaborative), the Triad Regional Office of Self-Help (a community development financial institution), teaching cultural and applied anthropology, ethnographic research, research assistant with the Wake Forest University Overseas Research Center, and a variety of work with small businesses, nonprofits, and philanthropic organizations.
+John’s career has included directing Good Work (a community development collaborative), the Triad Regional Office of Self-Help (a community development financial institution), teaching cultural and applied anthropology, ethnographic research, research assistant with the Wake Forest University Overseas Research Center, and a variety of consulting work with small businesses, nonprofits, and philanthropic organizations.

 Contact John at email@example.com